MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

   // The result is recorded in m_embeddingSite. private void CoreWebView2_FrameCreated(CoreWebView2 sender, Microsoft.Web.WebView2.Core.CoreWebView2FrameCreatedEventArgs args)
   {
-      // We are know that our trusted page is using <iframe name="my_site_embedding_frame"> element to embed other sites.
+      // We know that our trusted page is using <iframe name="my_site_embedding_frame"> element to embed other sites.
       // We are embedding sites when we are on trusted pages and the embedding iframe is created. const string siteEmbeddingFrameName = "my_site_embedding_frame";
       if (IsAppContentUri(sender.Source) && (args.Frame.Name == siteEmbeddingFrameName))